 A strong community is what makes open source projects thrive.
 Build and give to the community, and it will give back in spades.
 The power of the crowd can fuel much more than just funding.
 You will find people who want to help with any and all aspects of your project, from documentation to sourcing.
 Better still, an open source approach builds trust and confidence in your project.

 However, building a community is not the same as marketing (although when it’s done right it can have the same effect).
 It’s similar in that it can increase exposure and interest in your project.
 It’s different in that it’s a two-way street; you’re not just hanging up a billboard.
 Building a community means you and your team will want to dedicate some time to it.
 Fortunately, most of it is fun to do anyway.

 How to build an open source community forum

-Whether you’re building a forum of your own from scratch, or joining an existing community, you’ll want to carefully consider the following issues.
+You can choose to join one of a myriad of existing community forums, or you can build a forum of your own using one of the many popular open source projects such as Discourse, phpBB, or NodeBB.
+Whether you’re building a forum of your own from scratch or joining an existing community, you’ll want to carefully consider the following issues.

 Degree of openness: make sure there’s easy access from your community forum to your documentation, repos, etc. Make anything you want to be open a topic open for discussion.
 Need help with UX/UI, documentation, sourcing?
 Make a channel for each one.